Zinbo/software-dev-repository/content/posts/Architecture/index.md

 HTTP APIs following REST tend to be used more often for public APIs.

-(RPC) is way to describe a mechanism that lets you call a procedure in another process and exchange data by message passing.
+(RPC) is a way to describe a mechanism that lets you call a procedure in another process and exchange data by message passing.
 It typically involves generating some method stubs on the client process that makes making the call appear local, but behind the stub is logic to marshall the request and send it to the server process.
 The server process then unmarshalls the request and invokes the desired method before repeating the process in reverse to get whatever the method returns back to the client.
 HTTP is sometimes used as the underlying protocol for message passing, but nothing about RPC is inherently bound to HTTP.
 Remote Method Invocation (RMI) is closely related to RPC, but it takes remote invocation a step further by making it object oriented and providing the capability to keep references to remote objects and invoke their methods.

 Disadvantage(s): RPC
 - RPC clients become tightly coupled to the service implementation.